Joshhhuaaa/EnhancedSCDAOnline/PatchNotes.md

 - High Quality Transparency has been enabled by default in the configuration file.
 - Modern resolution support added from 1600x900, 1920x1080, 2560x1440, and 3840x2160.
 - Female Spies have been activated in the Skins selection menu.
+	- Note: In the PC version, Female Spies are bugged.
+When using a throwable gadget such as Flash Grenades or Smoke Grenades while in the air, it will not spawn at your character but instead at the origin point (0,0,0) on the map.
 - Bonus and Help Videos have been removed to save disk space.
 - Profiles can easily be accessed using the shortcut added in the System subfolder.
 - Xbox control binds have been set automatically for newly created profiles.